Brněnec: Schindler factory

 The Löw-Beer Jewish family founded a textile producing company in the 1810s, and in 1855 rebuilt an old paper mill in Brněnec into the textile factory.
 In 1938, it was taken over by Germans.

 In 1944, Oskar Schindler relocated his German Enamelware Factory and the associated prison camp of 1,200 Jewish forced labourers from Kraków to a munitions factory acquired by him in Brněnec.
 The Jewish workforce thus escaped transport to the extermination camps and was liberated along with the rest of the municipality on 10 May 1945 by the Red Army, after the factory had been fully operational for seven months.

 Transport

-The I/43 road (part of the European route E461) from Brno to Svitavy passes through the municipality.
+The I/43 road (part of the European route E461) from Brno to Svitavy runs through the municipality.

 Moravská Chrastová is located on the railway line heading from Brno to Česká Třebová.